komalyadav7/drug-permeation-tutorial/README.md

 # Drug permeation through POPC bilayer
-Tutorial for studying the permeation of a drug molecule (acetaminophen) through a POPC lipid bilayer using transition tempered metadynamics simulations
+In this tutorial we study the permeation of a drug molecule (acetaminophen) through a POPC lipid bilayer using transition tempered metadynamics (TTMetaD) simulation.